 Irrigation ability-to-pay is estimated using the U.S. Bureau of Reclamation Technical Guidance for Irrigation Payment Capacity.
 1

-&lt;sup>1 U.S. Department of the Interior, Bureau of Reclamation.
+U.S. Department of the Interior, Bureau of Reclamation.
 2014.
 Technical Service Center.
 Technical Guidance for Irrigation Payment Capacity.
 May.

 Contents